 His research has been generously supported by the Social Sciences and Humanities Research Council, the Ontario Graduate Scholarship, the University of Toronto, and York University.

 In addition to his scholarship, Patrick is a playwright, dramaturg, and cultural worker.
 He has developed plays including Visiting My Mother and Other Repetition Compulsions, Uninvited Guests, Meat(less) Loaf, and It’s a Beautiful Day for Brunch and to Arrest the Cops That Killed Breonna Taylor with Afterlife Theatre, a company he founded with his collaborator Carly Billings.
-This work has been funded by the Ontario Arts Council, Hamilton City Enrichment Fund, and Hamilton Festival Theatre Company.
+Their work has been funded by the Ontario Arts Council, Hamilton City Enrichment Fund, and Hamilton Festival Theatre Company.

 Patrick lives in Toronto, Ontario with his partner and their sphynx cat, Lucille Bald.